SSkimmd/ICMS/README.md

 New devices can be easily paired through the WebApp when the device is listed in the available connections.\
 Another way to connect a device if an account has already been created and logged in, is to authenticate directly using the device.
 ### Authenticating With A Device
+At the most basic level an authenticate request is being sent to the server.\
-The pakcet of data sent will follow JSON syntax.
+This requests consists of the follow JSON data:
 ```json
 {
   "type": "AUTHENTICATE",